How AI Is Changing the Job Market in 2026

 The impacts are not evenly distributed.
 Three groups are bearing the brunt of AI-driven job changes.

 Young workers are hit hardest.
 Dallas Fed research shows that workers ages 22-25 in the most AI-exposed occupations experienced a decline in their employment share from 16.4% when ChatGPT launched in November 2022 to 15.5% by September 2025.
-Stanford University data puts it more starkly: a 13% decline in employment for young workers in AI-exposed occupations since 2022.
+A later Stanford analysis using ADP data found a 16% relative decline after controlling for firm-level shocks, while employment for more experienced workers in the same occupations remained stable or grew.

 Why?
 Entry-level jobs have higher exposure to AI because they tend to involve more routine, codifiable tasks — exactly the tasks generative AI handles well.
 When a company can use AI to handle basic code review, first-pass legal research, or entry-level financial analysis, the business case for hiring junior staff weakens.